 THE SPACE BARN

-In 2019, I picked up a brush to cover a ceiling crack—and never stopped.
-What began as a weekend project became The Space Barn: part art studio, part immersive installation, part third space.
+In 2019, I picked up a brush to cover a ceiling crack, and I didn’t stop.
+What began as a weekend project became The Space Barn: part art learning studio, part late night trippy disco, part therapy room, part immersive installation… it’s whatever it needs to be to meet the moment.

-Whether a hat, a sculpture, a mask, a painting, a lamp, or a found object, my art lives in three phases—ambient light, UV black light, and glow-in-the-dark.
-What begins as one piece becomes three distinct experiences, depending on the light we bring to it.
+Whether a hat, a sculpture, a mask, a painting, a lamp, or a found object, I build it in three distinct light phases—ambient light, UV black light, and glow-in-the-dark.
+Some things have more of one than than another, but it’s meant to be seen as one piece becomes that three distinct experiences, depending on the light we bring to it.
 Photographs reveal textures and surprises even the eye can miss, making each encounter participatory and unique.

 And if you ever want to visit, please do.
-If you drive by and the garage door’s open—and it looks like a UFO rave is in full swing (smoke, lasers, questionable hats)—don’t be shy.
+If you drive by and the garage door’s open—and it looks like a UFO rave is in full swing (smoke machines, a couple lasers, questionable hats)—don’t be shy.
 That just means the lights are on and the weird is working.
 Come on in!!!

 More is coming!
 Probably.